ampproject/amphtml/extensions/amp-story/1.0/_locales/README.md

 /* ... */
 ```

-4. Send a pull request with your changes
+4. Send a pull request with your changes.

 NOTE: Keep string IDs in alphabetical order, and do not include the `description` key in your string object for languages other than English.